 Upon continuing to learn more about how to better my brain, at ten months post injury, I began doing cardiovascular activity every day, usually 45 minutes to an hour, but, no less than 30 minutes.
 Everyday.
 No excuses.
 I remember running in the pouring rain and all bundled up in the snow with only my eyes exposed.
 When it came to working out without fail, I had a compulsive drive and hyperfocus because I desperately wanted to recover, because my brain wasn’t functioning optimally, and because I’d had an inclination to be obsessive/compulsive my whole life.

 While I’d applied this laser beam focus towards many things that weren’t to my benefit in the past, such as a man or having an immaculate house, this trait helped me tremendously now.
 I exercised almost every day for over two years.
 I also added yoga to the mix but didn’t count it as exercise.
 It was my relaxation.

 Thankfully, I did recover far beyond what the medical community predicted and enjoyed the added benefit of getting in the best shape of my life in my late forties no less!
-Still to this day, 5 years post injury, I do cardiovascular exercise or yoga every day because I feel strongly that these activities are crucial to my mental and physical health as I age.
+Still to this day, five years post injury, I do cardiovascular exercise or yoga every day because I feel strongly that these activities are crucial to my mental and physical health as I age.
 They have become so much a part of my lifestyle that I just don’t feel right if I don’t do them, and I find them enjoyable.
 If exercising can dramatically help an injured brain recover, just think of what it could do for a brain that isn’t injured!